Circle Questions and Ice Breakers (Free Tool!)

 If you have more that you use on a regular basis, please send them my way so we can add them to the list!

 I hope this helps you with the community part of the gym.
-Just like snatches, some people in our charge will seem to be naturals and others will really struggle.
-Use these as a daily practice to make them feel like they are really part of the group!
+Just like snatches, some people in our charge will seem to be naturals, and others will really struggle.
+Use these as a regular practice to make them feel like they are really part of the group!
 For some, it may be the first time they have felt like this in a long time – if ever!

 More on Ice Breakers – MindTools.com